Asjad4234/Nexium_Asjad_Final/docs/GPT-Code-Reviews.md

 ## 03-mini-high review:
 I’d grade the Smart Recipe Generator codebase a 9 out of 10.
-It shows a high level of organization and maturity—it uses modern tools like Next.js with TypeScript, integrates robust authentication via next‑auth, leverages Tailwind CSS for styling, and maintains good test coverage with Jest.
+It shows a high level of organization and maturity—it uses modern tools like Next.js with TypeScript, integrates robust authentication via next‑auth, leverages Tailwind CSS for styling, and maintains good test coverage.
 The project is well‑documented, has a clear modular structure (with separate folders for components, API routes, models, and utilities), and is set up for easy deployment with Docker and Vercel.
 While there’s always room for improvement in areas like even more comprehensive error handling or performance tuning, the overall quality and structure of the codebase are excellent.

 ## GPT-4o review, surprisingly, much more thorough and detailed breakdown: